MP Estate Planning UK

 When is it better to keep funds inside the pension wrapper rather than pay a lump sum into trust?

-Keeping money in the scheme often preserves tax advantages — especially for deaths before age 75 where payments can be tax-free.
-It also avoids immediate trust charges and the trust income tax rates that apply once money leaves the wrapper.
-For many families, leaving funds in drawdown with nominated successors is the most tax-efficient choice.
+Keeping money in the pension scheme often preserves significant tax advantages — especially for deaths before age 75, where lump sum payments can be entirely tax-free within the LSDBA.
+It also avoids the 45% special lump sum charge, the relevant property IHT regime, and the higher trust income tax rates (45% on non-dividend income) that apply once money leaves the wrapper.
+For many families, leaving funds in drawdown with nominated successors is the most tax-efficient choice — reserve the trust route for situations where control and protection genuinely justify the extra cost.

 What income tax applies to death benefits paid into a discretionary trust?

-Tax treatment depends on age at death.
-If the member dies before age 75, many lump sums can be paid tax-free under the lump sum death benefit allowance.
-If death occurs after 75, trustees may face a 45% special lump sum charge on payments to the settlement, with further tax consequences when beneficiaries receive distributions.
+Tax treatment depends on the member’s age at death.
+If the member dies before age 75, lump sums can often be paid tax-free up to the lump sum and death benefit allowance, provided the scheme pays within the two-year relevant period.
+If death occurs after age 75, trustees typically face a 45% special lump sum death benefit charge on the entire payment, with further income tax consequences when beneficiaries later receive distributions from the trust.

 What is the two-year relevant period and why does it matter?